Crown Prince Meets Singapore PM, Urges End To Bloodshed In Gaza

-(MENAFN- Jordan Times) AMMAN - HRH Crown Prince Hussein, during a meeting on Friday with Singapore Prime Minister Lee Hsien Loong, reaffirmed the deep-rooted strategic relations between the two countries, stressing the need to enhance cooperation in various areas, especially economic fields.
+Singapore, Jan.
+12 (Petra)-- His Royal Highness Crown Prince Al Hussein bin Abdullah II, during a meeting on Friday with Singapore Prime Minister Lee Hsien Loong, reaffirmed the deep-rooted strategic relations between the two countries, stressing the need to enhance cooperation in various areas, especially economic fields.

-At the meeting held at Istana Palace, Crown Prince Al Hussein highlighted the importance of cooperation agreements between the two countries, some of which were exchanged during His Royal Highness' visit, according to a Royal Court statement.
+At the meeting held at Istana Palace, Crown Prince Al Hussein highlighted the importance of cooperation agreements between the two countries, some of which were exchanged during His Royal Highness' visit.

 The Crown Prince expressed appreciation of Singaporean institutions' cooperation with Jordan in knowledge exchange in administrative reform, education, and technical and vocational training.